shrick/ncidmon/README.md

 - [ ] reorganize (split into multiple source file)
 - [ ] command line options for server address
 - [ ] connection timeout
+- [ ] handle connection failures (-> retries with final notification) even if not in listening mode
+- [ ] maybe two protocol implementations for simple request and continuous listening mode